-We are a family-friendly parish of the Greek Orthodox Metropolis of Pittsburgh.
-Our mission is to proclaim with joy the Gospel of Jesus Christ, to teach and spread the Orthodox Christian Faith, and to be a community devoted to and energized by the love of God and our neighbor.
+We are a parish of the Greek Orthodox Metropolis of Pittsburgh.
+Our mission is to proclaim with joy throughout all of East Pittsburgh the Gospel of Jesus Christ, to teach and spread the Orthodox Christian Faith, and to be a community devoted to and energized by the love of God and our neighbors near and far.

 1. There is Movement Before and During Worship

 During the early part of the service the church you may see people walking up to the front of the church, praying in front of the iconostasis (the standing icons in front of the altar), kissing things and lighting candles, even though the service is already going on.

 In fact, when you came in the service was already going on, although the sign outside clearly said "Divine Liturgy, 9:30 am."
 What's going on here?

 In an Orthodox church there is only one Eucharistic service (Divine Liturgy) per Sunday, and it is preceded by an hour service of Matins.
 Matins is a preliminary service celebrating the good news of Resurrection of Christ which makes the Liturgy possible which follows.
 Memorial services are approximately 15 minutes in length and begin around 10:45 am.

 Orthodox worshipers arrive at any point from the beginning of Matins through the early part of the Liturgy.

 2. We Stand When We Pray

 In the Orthodox tradition, the faithful stand up for nearly the entire service.
 We believe that when in the presence of God we should all stand.
 Anyone who finds the amount of standing too challenging at any time is welcome to sit.

 3. People Make the Sign of the Cross